dzhng/llm-api/README.md

 ## 👋 Introduction

-- Clean interface for text and chat completion for OpenAI and Azure models
+- Clean interface for text and chat completion for OpenAI, Anthropic, and Azure models
 - Catch token overflow errors automatically on the client side
 - Handle rate limit and any other API errors as gracefully as possible (e.g. exponential backoff for rate-limit)
 - Support for browser, edge, and node environments